DRL-based Power Allocation in LiDAL-Assisted RLNC-NOMA OWC Systems: Methods

+} { Note that, the achievable data rate \(\gamma^k_i(t)\) obtained for each user \(i\) should meet the minimum achievable data \(\gamma_{min}\) (constraint \ref{eq:const4}) imposed by the RLNC-NOMA scheme.
+Otherwise, a penalty term will be applied.
+For the other two constraints (\ref{eq:const2}) and (\ref{eq:const3}), a hard negative reward will be returned.}

-In the context of the RL agent, the NAF algorithm is proposed to optimize the Q-function \(Q_{\pi}(s,a)\) in the continuous Q-learning process.
-This optimization aims to maximize \( \max\limits_{a'}Q_{\pi}(s',a')\) in our power allocation problem domain.
+{In the context of the RL agent, the NAF algorithm is proposed to optimize the learned Q-function \(Q_{\pi}(s,a)\) that explicitly takes into account the joint impact of location error, optical path loss, and IM/DD constraints on the achievable rate in a continuous Q-learning process.} This optimization aims to maximize \( \max\limits_{a'}Q_{\pi}(s',a')\) in our power allocation problem domain.
 The Q-value function can be easily approximated during the Q-learning update by decomposing it into three components, as expressed by \cite{gu_continuous_2016}.

 where \(V(s)\) is the state-value function which estimates the expected return (i.e., achievable sum rate) for a given state \(s\). \(A(s,a)\) represents the advantage function that estimates how much better or worse an action \(a \in \mathcal{A}\) and compares it to the best action for a given state \(s\).
 This action is given by a vector of power allocation coefficients that are assigned to all users of the RLNC-NOMA system.